 Whether you’re filing for divorce or a petition for dissolution of marriage, you need to follow certain procedures and file paperwork within a certain time schedule.
 Failing to do so can create future legal problems that can otherwise be avoided.

-It’s advantageous to speak with a lawyer before beginning the process of terminating your marriage.
-Because a skilled attorney typically knows how a certain scenario is going to play out, they have the experience necessary to explain the situation and guide a client by properly setting expectations and preparing you for each step of the process.
+It’s helpful to speak with a lawyer before beginning the process of ending your marriage.
+Because an experienced attorney understands how many scenarios are likely to play out, they can explain the situation and guide a client by properly setting expectations and preparing you for each step of the process.

-If you live in Dayton, Ohio, elsewhere in Montgomery County, or surrounding counties, and need help determining whether a divorce or dissolution is right for you, call me, Dain N. DeVeny Attorney at Law, attorney at law, at 937-802-2504.
-I have the knowledge and experience you need to make the right decisions about your divorce or dissolution.
-Contact my law firm today to schedule an initial consultation.
+If you live in Dayton, Ohio, elsewhere in Montgomery County, or surrounding counties, and need help determining whether a divorce or dissolution is right for you, call me, Dain N. DeVeny Attorney at Law at 937-802-2504 or use my online contact form today to schedule an initial consultation.